-Body: As we enter flu season, I encourage all staff to get a flu shot.
+Body: As we near the start of flu season, I encourage all staff to get a flu shot.
 Annual flu shots will protect you, your family, and our community.

 This fall, we have planned a flu vaccination clinic on [insert date and time], at [insert location].
 We will have a [insert who will provide vaccine] provide flu vaccines to all employees who sign up.